Equivariant twisted Real $K$-theory of compact Lie groups: Introduction

 The organization of this paper is as follows.
-In Section \ref{twistedkhomo}, we review equivariant $K$-homology and incorporate such additional structures as involutions and twists (i.e. local coefficients), which are necessary for the generalization of FHT in the Real context.
+In Section \ref{twistedkhomo}, we review equivariant $K$-homology and incorporate such additional structures as involutions and twists (i.e. local coefficients) to define equivariant twisted $KR$-theory (homology), which are necessary for the generalization of FHT in the Real context.
 We define Real Dixmier-Douady bundles which are used to realize the twists of $KR$-theory (homology) and the Real third equivariant cohomology group which is shown to classify the twists (real twists, their classification and twisted $KR$-theory were studied in the groupoid context in \cite{Mo} and \cite{Mo2}, but the Real third cohomology group used there is not the same as ours.
 See Remark \ref{diffmo}).
-We show that when the involution is trivial, this Real third equivariant cohomology group does classify the real twists for $KO$-theory, but with extra information analoguous to what the Frobenious-Schur indicator gives (Example \ref{FrobSchur}).
+We show that when the involution is trivial, this Real third equivariant cohomology group classifies the real twists for $KO$-theory, but with extra information analoguous to what the Frobenious-Schur indicator gives (Example \ref{FrobSchur}).
 We also develop the notion of Real $\text{Spin}^c$ structures, which are the $KR$-theoretic orientation, and which we utilize to conclude that $KH$-theory (Quaternionic $K$-theory, see Definition \ref{QuatK}) can be viewed as twisted $KR$-theory.

 Section \ref{eqfundDD} concerns the computation of the group of the equivariant Real Dixmier-Douady classes of $G$ equipped with an anti-involution, and the construction of an equivariant Real fundamental Dixmier-Douady bundle (cf. Definition \ref{eqrealfundDD}) following the idea in \cite{M1}.
 We find that equipping $G$ with an anti-involution rather than an automorphic involution enable it to support an equivariant Real fundamental Dixmier-Douady bundle, making it the appropriate candidate for formulating the Real FHT.
-In Section \ref{realFHT} we put together the preliminary material in previous sections and prove the main results Corollary \ref{realFHTstrthm}, Theorems \ref{mainthm0} and \ref{mainthm}.
+In Section \ref{realFHT} we put together the preliminary material in previous sections, define the modified Pontryagin product on the equivariant twisted Real $K$-homology of $G$ and prove the main results Corollary \ref{realFHTstrthm}, Theorems \ref{mainthm0} and \ref{mainthm}.
 The Appendix reviews the definitions and basic properties of $KR$-theory and Real representation rings.